Study at Bath after a break from education

 At Bath, you get advice, support and guidance on a personal level to help you stay focused so that you can study to the best of your ability.

-If you have children you may be able to use our nursery on campus.
+If you have children you may be able to use our on-campus nursery.
 It has 48 places available for children of students and staff.